Version 6 $149.00* FAQs | Support | Compare

 BassBox 6 Pro can open speaker design files from BassBox 6 Lite, Eminence Designer 1 and older versions of BassBox (versions 5.1, 5.0, 4.0 and 3.0).
 Passive network information can be imported from X•over 3 Pro.

 A BassBox Pro license includes a CD-R disc with the BassBox Pro computer program, driver database and online manual.
 A beautiful 364 page printed manual is also included.

-BassBox 6 Pro requires Microsoft® Windows® and has broad compatibility with 32-bit versions of Windows 8†, 7, Vista, XP, 2000, NT4, Me and 98.
-It also runs under many 64-bit versions of Windows.
+BassBox 6 Pro requires Microsoft® Windows® and has broad compatibility with 64-bit and 32-bit versions of Windows 10, 8.1, 8†, 7, Vista and XP.
 The program requires a minimum of 36 Mbytes of free hard disk space and a CD-R compatible CD-ROM, DVD or Blu-ray drive.
 Also, the Arial and Symbol TrueType fonts must be installed (both fonts are a standard feature of Windows).